 To Sum Up

 Starting a project?
-Contact our team for a preliminary consultation on the optimal service model.
+Contact our team of experts for a preliminary consultation on the optimal IT outsourcing service model.

 An outsourcing strategy is a plan that outlines business processes the company delegates to third-party providers, detailing the criteria and limitations for vendor selection.
 The strategy determines whether you partner with multiple outsourcing companies or delegate tasks to a single provider.
 To streamline the decision-making process, the outsourcing strategy roughly describes the desired characteristics you seek in outsourcing partners (tech expertise, domain knowledge, pricing models, cooperation models, time zone differences, cultural similarities, etc.).

 The biggest risk is project failure, caused by the lack of alignment between outsourcing goals, project requirements, and business strategy.
 Inadequate scope definition and change management can lead to financial risks, additional costs, and prolonged delivery times.
 Poor day-to-day team management causes a decline in team performance and talent retention.
 Additionally, cultural differences and language barriers can complicate collaboration issues between your in-house team and outsourced specialists.
 Lastly, you pose a chance of selecting an outsourcing service provider who lacks claimed tech expertise and customer service.
 Learn how to mitigate risks in our outsourcing risk management post.

 When researching outsourcing companies, your primary goal is to define whether they provide the domain and tech expertise you need, have high service quality and a proven track record of satisfied clients, and offer optimal development rates.
 Then establish additional requirements and check a potential vendor for regulatory compliance, risk management practices, proximity, language proficiency, sustainable practices, etc. This is the short answer.
 For more details read our in-depth vendor selection guide.